 The St Austell Villas occupy a great location with quintessential fishing villages such as Padstow, Fowey and Mevagissey nearby as well as a whole host of attractions and beaches within striking distance.
 Take in a performance at the Minack theatre, see the animals at Newquay Zoo or take a tour round the St Austell brewery.

 The holiday villas themselves are reason enough to visit, with large spacious living spaces, private outdoor decking and large balconies leading off the master bedroom.
 With the largest property sleeping up to 7, this resort is perfect for a family holiday in Cornwall.
 If you have children, they will love the outdoor playground and on-site woodland trails.

 Some of the holiday villas are dog friendly, meaning your four-legged pal will be free to explore the beautiful countryside with you.
-If you're looking for a dog friendly beach near St Austell why not try Hemmick Beach or Gorran Haven Beach?
+If you're looking for a dog friendly beach nearby, why not try Hemmick Beach or Gorran Haven Beach?
 These beaches are dog friendly all year round meaning neither you or your dog miss out on the fun!
 Relax and unwind to the sound of the waves at Pentewan or Carlyon Bay, visit the tranquil Gardens of Heligan or head to Porthpean for some adrenaline boosting watersports activities.

 Things to Try